FranceGrilles/monitoring-os/README.md

 -rw------- 1 nagios nagios 224 Mar  1 08:51 /var/spool/nagios/.creds/my_site.conf
 ```

-network_id is the id of the network available for the _demo_ project and image_id is the id of the image to use when creating the VM.
+network_id is the id of the network available to the _demo_ project (but not the network containing the floating ip pool) and image_id is the id of the image to use when creating the VM.

 Please note that:
 * The cacert parameter is not mandatory.